to

 • Resale as a Hedge: Unlike many other electronics that lose 90% of their value in a year, the iPhone in Brazil maintains a high resale value in the secondary market.
 Many consumers treat the purchase as a "store of value," knowing they can recover a significant portion of their nominal investment when upgrading to the next model.

-• The 256% Gap: The staggering difference between the 321.22% nominal gain and the 64.59% real gain illustrates that roughly 256 percentage points of the price increase over the history of the ticker were simply the result of the currency losing its value, rather than the product getting "more expensive."
+• The 256% Gap: The staggering difference between the 321.22% nominal gain and the 64.59% real gain illustrates that roughly 256 percentage points of the price increase of the ticker were simply the result of the currency losing its value, rather than the product getting "more expensive."

 • Launch Parity: In the early years of the chart (2008-2012), iPhones often arrived in Brazil several months after the US launch.
 Today, despite the higher prices, the launch window has narrowed to weeks, showing that the Brazilian luxury market remains a high priority for Apple despite economic headwinds.